 6. Identify your target traction channel(s).

 There are 19 marketing channels that you might use to launch your new app.
-The channels that are right for you might depend on your target market, value proposition and business model.
+The right channels for you might depend on your target market, value proposition and business model.
 Here is an overview of each:

 1. Targeting blogs.